Life’s Greatest Gifts

-I still aced my English classes in college of course.
+I aced my English classes in college despite having dyslexia and ADHD.
 When one loves something, things seem to just fall naturally into place and yet I didn’t pursue my writing.
 When my oldest daughter was about twelve years old and about four years after my beloved grandmother death, I took to the pen again.
 My daughter became my new inspiration to a story.
 The idea and plot were there.
 My heart was in the right place.
 I wanted to write a book that my daughter could relate to.
 She had a difficult time reading, and so few teen books out there at the time for her to read.
 I knew she already had her gifted born talent.
 It was pure, and raw.
 Still is.
 She could take old, and make it new again.
 Totally amazing.
 Reading was important during this time, (anytime really, reading is always important) she needed to get past her (what I now know to be dyslexia) anxiety.
 Watching my children not pursue their dreams, no matter how much it pays or doesn’t pay the bills, literally breaks my heart.
 I see the discouragement in their eyes and pray that they never give up on their dreams.
-Life is a journey, there will bumps in the road.
+Life is a journey and there will bumps in the road.

-My heart is telling me God is steering me down a new path.
-Rather, and old path that has always been there, but the weeds are now gone, and the way is clear.
+My heart is telling me that God is steering me down a new path — rather, and old path that has always been there, but the weeds are now gone, and the way is clear.
 I know now, the difference between writing, and making it a reality, is a pen.